Toward Data Efficient Model Merging between Different Datasets without Performance Degradation: Abstract

 \section{Abstract}

-Model merging is a new approach to creating a new model by combining the weights of different trained models.
-Previous studies report that model merging works well for models trained on a single dataset with different random seeds, while model merging between different datasets is difficult.
-Merging knowledge from different datasets has practical significance, but it has not been well investigated.
-In this paper, we investigate the properties of merging models between different datasets.
-Through theoretical and empirical analyses, we find that the accuracy of the merged model decreases more significantly as the datasets diverge more and that the different loss landscapes for each dataset make model merging between different datasets difficult.
-We also show that merged models require datasets for merging in order to achieve a high accuracy.
-Furthermore, we show that condensed datasets created by dataset condensation can be used as substitutes for the original datasets when merging models.
-We conduct experiments for model merging between different datasets.
-When merging between MNIST and Fashion-MNIST models, the accuracy significantly improves by $28\%$ using the dataset and $25\%$ using the condensed dataset compared with not using the dataset.
+Model merging is attracting attention as a novel method for creating a new model by combining the weights of different trained models.
+While previous studies reported that model merging works well for models trained on a single dataset with different random seeds, model merging between different datasets remains unsolved.
+In this paper, we attempt to reveal the difficulty in merging such models trained on different datasets and alleviate it.
+Our empirical analyses show that, in contrast to the single-dataset scenarios, dataset information needs to be accessed to achieve high accuracy when merging models trained on different datasets.
+However, the requirement to use full datasets not only incurs significant computational costs but also becomes a major limitation when integrating models developed and shared by others.
+To address this, we demonstrate that dataset reduction techniques, such as coreset selection and dataset condensation, effectively reduce the data requirement for model merging.
+In our experiments with SPLIT-CIFAR10 model merging, the accuracy is significantly improved by $31\%$ when using the full dataset and $24\%$ when using the sampled subset compared with not using the dataset.